brucemack/microlink/docs/el_supplement.md

 * One byte: 0x0d (\n) delimiter
 * The EchoLink-assigned node number
 * One byte: 0x0d (\n) delimiter
-* The IP address of the node in dotted format (xxx.xxx.xxx.xxx)
+* The IP address of the node in dotted decimal format (xxx.xxx.xxx.xxx)
 * One byte: 0x0d (\n) delimiter

 If the station callsign is not valid or is not online the server responds with one byte 0x30 (0).